 - Start, but don't stop with TCO

 - Using the cloud for app replacement parts can save big bucks

 - DevOps practices can work before, during, and after migration

 TCO is necessary, but not sufficient

 Any cloud vendors worth their salt have a TCO calculator.
 Rackspace, Amazon, Google, VMware – all have done their homework to save your finance and IT staff a lot of spreadsheet headaches.
 It's true: comparing data center operating costs to the professional efficiency of the public cloud giants could put a spring in the step of any young CFO.

 In any TCO analysis, there's an imaginary checklist with old costs on the left and new costs on the right.
 But there are some critical differences, starting with the expertise required to engineer a safe landing on the new infrastructure.
 In many cases, given enough time, your in-house IT professionals can learn those differences.

 During that time, however, you can't count on them to do their day jobs.
 You'll have to keep both old and new infrastructures running and paid for at the same time.

-That’s expensive (and will make your CFO age faster).
-So is downtime, as people who haven’t done it before need to learn by making mistakes.
+That's expensive (and will make your CFO age faster).
+So is downtime, as people who haven't done it before need to learn by making mistakes.
 How expensive?
-Last year, Forrester Consulting wrote:
+Not long ago, Forrester Consulting wrote: